 • Small fire extinguishers

-*Alkaline batteries no longer contain the high doses of mercury they did in the 90s and are no longer considered hazardous.
+*Alkaline batteries no longer contain the high doses of mercury they did in the '90s so they're no longer considered hazardous.
 Alkaline batteries can be placed in the trash.

 Tip: Use chemicals as directed.
 Brush off the impulse to use a little extra for 'better' results.
 If a chemical is more effective and/or safe in stronger doses, the manufacturer would recommend using more.